ryan-burmeister/hotcoldbot/README.md

 # Getting It Running

 This was built using Golang 1.9.5.
-Simple clone the repo and run <code>go build</code> within the directory.
+Simply clone the repo, run <code>go build</code> within the directory, and run the binary that gets created with <code>./hotcoldbot</code> (for Unix systems).

 ## Windows Users